mano-at-sdsc/published-documentation/Building-a-datapackage.md

 There are many valid ways to build a datapackage depending on the underlying structure of your DCCs data.
-This page does not discuss modeling per se, and is instead designed to give a quick overview of how to finalize your datapackage.
+[See several examples here.](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_specification/#c2m2-examples) This page does not discuss modeling per se, and is instead designed to give a quick overview of how to finalize your datapackage.
 If you need help turning your internal data model into something compatible with the C2M2 please contact [the helpdesk](support@cfde.atlassian.net) directly for individualized support.

 1. Build the tables that your DCC has data for according to the [technical documentation](https://docs.nih-cfde.org/).
 Supplemental table information is also available [in this wiki](./C2M2-Table-Summary)